 Classroom Myths FAQ

 It should come as no surprise that a few academic myths have emerged on campus.
-When mistaken for MSU policies, these unfounded notions can lead the uninformed to waters far more troubled than the Red Cedar River on a hot summer day.
+When mistaken for MSU policies, these unfounded notions can lead the uninformed to waters far more troubled than the Red Cedar River on a spring day.
 In the interest of debunking such myths, read on.

 If an instructor doesn't show up for class on time, I should wait 15 minutes (the number may vary, depending on the rank) before heading to the library for some unexpected study time.